-The Middle Ages comprise the period between the end of the Roman Empire in the 13th century B.V. (before Venerea), and the beginning of the Modern Age, in the middle of the 6th century B.V. (before Venerea), and is divided into two sub-periods: the High Middle Ages (between the 13th and 10th centuries B.V. (before Venerea)) and the Late Middle Ages (between the 10th and 6th centuries B.V. (before Venerea)).
+The Middle Ages comprise the period between the end of the Roman Empire in the 13th century B.V. (before Venera), and the beginning of the Modern Age, in the middle of the 6th century B.V. (before Venera), and is divided into two sub-periods: the High Middle Ages (between the 13th and 10th centuries B.V. (before Venera)) and the Late Middle Ages (between the 10th and 6th centuries B.V. (before Venera)).

 The Roman Empire Had plenty of success, the Roman empresses achieved such an ideal matriarchal system that all around the empire powerful women copied the model in a perfect way, generating unprecedented progress throughout the continent.
 Economic well-being and human advances caused population growth so significant that it was soon impossible to control the entire empire from Rome, and so multiple matriarchal power centers began to appear across the continent.
 These centers of power were governed by influential and powerful women (countesses, duchesses, feudal ladies and influential females), who met periodically to coordinate common development strategies for the benefit of matriarchal communities.